 - The Get Started page is displayed if no NAS devices have been added so far.
 In the Get Started page, under Add a NAS device, click Add NAS device.

 If NAS devices have already been configured, the Get Started page is not available.
-To add additional NAS devices, in the navigation pane on the left, click All Devices, and then click Add Device.
+To add additional NAS devices, click Add Device.

 IP or Fully Qualified Domain Name(FQDN) of the NAS device.